Having a urinary diversion

 If you have surgery to remove the bladder (radical cystectomy) you will need another way to collect and store urine.
 This is known as a urinary diversion.
 It is a significant change, and your treatment team will offer support to help you adjust.

 You can talk to your surgeon about the best type of urinary diversion for your situation.

-- urostomy – creates an artificial opening to your urinary system
+- urostomy – creates a new opening to your urinary system

 - neobladder – creates a new bladder from your small bowel

-- continent urinary diversion – creates a pouch for holding urine from your small bowel.
+- continent urinary diversion – creates a pouch to hold urine from your small bowel.

 View the Cancer Council NSW editorial policy.